hyperledger-solang/solang/docs/language.rst

 Since this is an array type, it is possible to read array elements too.
 They are indexed from zero.
-It is not permitted to set array elements; the value of a bytesN type can only be changed by changing the entire value.
+It is not permitted to set array elements; the value of a bytesN type can only be changed by setting the entire array value.

 .. code-block:: javascript